-During this reporting period, FDaP supported the publication of several reports - including a comprehensive report on Traceability and Transparency in Commodity Supply chains, A Geolocation Data Sharing Protocol (authored by Preferred by nature), and launched the first draft output of a community learning model - a global palm probability map.
-In addition, FDaP convened stakeholders during multiple webinars and in-person events to align around top data challenges and opportunities - including a side event at the RSPO RT.
-Several key opportunities were identified for the palm sector - including best practice guidance on data ethics considerations to data sharing, lessons learned on data sharing agreements, and the mobilization of a universal asset registry - which we are aiming to move forward by convening drafting groups in 2024.
+During this reporting period, a we made publicly available a new oil palm crop probability map, kick started the "Data Standards Working Group" together with FAO AimForForests to develop practical guidance around data governance issues such as consent and data access and management, as well as Interoperability and Standardization.
+We also started mobilizing a baseline study for smallholder data asset registry development and legalization in priority districts in Indonesia.
+All of these efforts were discussed with many RSPO member organizations at a side event at the RSPO RT in Nov 2024.

-- (5) WRI Indonesia currently serves as the Accountability Framework Initiative Southeast Asia Secretariat and in this capacity during this reporting period has supported AIGCC in capacity building on deforestation - (6) WRI Indonesia also has several initiatives underway supporting private sector actors in the palm sector on sustainability issues including and ongoing collaboration with GAPKI in South Sumatra and West Kalimantan on deforestation monitoring and GHG protocol training; an ongoing collaboration with Goodhope for deforestation monitoring and GHGP implementation, and acceleration of EUDR readiness with stakeholders with both private sector and government - (7) Additionally, during this reporting period, WRI Indonesia also worked on smallholder objectives by supporting the Ministry of Agriculture and local government in Indonesia to collect roughly 4,000 smallholder data for ESTDB registration as well as conducting research regarding the readiness of the Indonesian palm sector to comply with the EUDR. - 9) WRI continued to engage in RSPO decision making processes by participating in the RSPO Board of Governors as cochair, Remuneration Committee, BHCV WG, Compensation Task Force, and Standards and Certification Standing Committee. - (10) WRI serves on the Steering Group of the Accountability Framework Initiative, the HCVN Management Committee, and the Tropical Forest Alliance Steering Group.
+(5) WRI Indonesia also has several initiatives underway supporting private sector actors in the palm sector on sustainability issues including and ongoing collaboration with GAPKI in South Sumatra and West Kalimantan on deforestation monitoring and GHGP protocol training; an ongoing collaboration with Goodhope for deforestation monitoring and GHGP implementation, and acceleration of EUDR readiness with stakeholders with both private sector and government

+(7) Additionally, during this reporting period, WRI Indonesia also worked on smallholder objectives by supporting the Ministry of Agriculture and local government in Indonesia on smallholder registration ESTDB registration as well as conducting research regarding the readiness of the Indonesian palm sector to comply with the EUDR.

+9) WRI continued to engage in RSPO decision making processes by participating in the RSPO Board of Governors as cochair, Remuneration Committee, BHCV WG, Compensation Task Force, and Standards and Certification Standing Committee.

+(10) WRI serves on the Steering Group of the Accountability Framework Initiative, the HCVN Management Committee, and the Tropical Forest Alliance Steering Group.

+1.3 What percentage of your organisation's overall activities focus on palm oil?

+1.4 Did members of your organisation participate in RSPO working groups and/or taskforces during the reporting period?

+Yes

-3.0% 1.4 Did members of your organisation participate in RSPO working groups and/or taskforces during the reporting period?
-Yes 1.5 Does your organisation have any collaborations with public or private sector palm oil industry players to support them in their efforts to increase the production or consumption of certified sustainable palm oil (CSPO)?
-Yes 1.6 How is your organisation's work on palm oil funded?
+1.5 Does your organisation have any collaborations with public or private sector palm oil industry players to support them in their efforts to increase the production or consumption of certified sustainable palm oil (CSPO)?

+Yes

+1.6 How is your organisation's work on palm oil funded?